Energy sector tries to show next generation it's more than pumpjacks | CBC News

 The burning of fossil fuels is always a focal point in the climate discussion.
 In Alberta, climate change can be a contentious debate as many in the oilpatch feel their livelihoods are under attack.

 "We get polarized and that's not what we should be teaching our kids.
-We should be saying, 'Hey, we have these ideas, we have these great solutions, let's go at it and let's work on it together and let's move forward together,'" said Knutsen in an interview.
+We should be saying, 'Hey, we have these ideas, we have these great solutions, let's go at it and let's work on it together and let's move forward together,'" said Knutson in an interview.

 Alberta's oilsands reduced the carbon intensity of its oil production by 20 per cent from 2009 to 2020, according to energy research firm IHS Markit.